A Classification Theorem for Steady Euler Flows: Moving Plane Arguments and the Proof of the Main Theorem

-Thus, any non-circular $\gamma$ gives rise to a steady Euler flow $\psi$ that is analytic in a neighborhood of $\gamma$ that is neither radial nor a solution of a semilinear elliptic equation of the form \eqref{SemilinearElliptic}.
-The proof of Theorem \ref{main3} is inspired by the classical proof the Cauchy-Kovalevskaya Theorem and a careful application of the so-called majorization method to a well chosen majorization system.
-A detailed proof is given in the thesis of the second named author \cite{yupeithesis}.
+Thus, any non-circular $\gamma$ gives rise to a steady Euler flow $\psi$, that is analytic in a neighborhood of $\gamma$, and that is neither radial nor a solution of a semilinear elliptic equation of the form \eqref{SemilinearElliptic}.